alevosia/typescript-project-template/README.md

 ## Dependencies

+-   typescript
+-   eslint
+-   prettier
--   typescript-eslint/eslint-plugin
+-   @typescript-eslint/eslint-plugin
 -   @typescript-eslint/parser
--   eslint
 -   eslint-config-prettier
 -   eslint-plugin-prettier
--   prettier
--   typescript

 Details on how the eslint and prettier packages are used are found on `.eslintrc`.